-- 3.9.
+3.9.
 The terms 'self-build' and 'custom build' are used to describe instances where individuals or groups are involved in creating their own home.
-The amount of personal involvement will vary. - 3.10.
+The amount of personal involvement will vary.

+&lt;sup>22 Measured as gross internal floorspace

+3.10.
 Self-build housing projects are defined as those where a person or persons directly organise the design and construction of their own home.
 This covers a wide range of projects from a traditional DIY self-build home to projects where the self-builder employs someone to build their home for them.
-Community-led projects can also be defined as self-build. - 3.11.
+Community-led projects can also be defined as self build and custom build.

+3.11.
 Custom build homes are defined as those where a person or persons work with a developer to help deliver their own home.
-This is more of a hands-off approach and the developer may help to find a plot, manage the construction and arrange development finance. - 3.12.
-For the avoidance of doubt it does include the building of a house on a plot acquired from a person who builds the house wholly or mainly to plans or specifications decided or offered by that person. - 3.13.
+This is more of a hands-off approach and the developer may help to find a plot, manage the construction and arrange development finance.

+3.12.
+For the avoidance of doubt, self-build and custom build does not include the building of a house on a plot acquired from a person who builds the house wholly or mainly to plans or specifications decided or offered by that person.

+3.13.
 Custom and self-build need not be solely for privately owned housing.
-Affordable housing may also be developed through low cost home ownership schemes such as shared ownership or affordable rented housing. - 3.14.
+Affordable housing may also be developed through low cost home ownership schemes such as shared ownership or affordable rented housing.

+3.14.
 The District Council encourages developers of larger residential developments to designate a proportion of the plots for self-build or custom housebuilding in accordance with DP30: Housing Mix (see Figure 4) to support the development of sustainable communities.
-All other residential developments will be considered as to their suitability to deliver serviced

-- plots and delivery may be required as a result, especially in areas where there is a significant demand as demonstrated on the District Council's Right to Build Register. - 3.15.
+All other residential developments will be considered as to their suitability to deliver serviced plots and delivery may be required as a result, especially in areas where there is a significant demand as demonstrated on the District Council's Right to Build Register.

+3.15.
 An open market scheme that provides self-build plots will need to be phased so that the open market housing and access is in a separate phase to the self-build plots.
-Each self-build plot needs to form a separate phase to facilitate the submission of a reserved matters (detailed) planning application by the intended occupant. - 3.16.
+Each self-build plot needs to form a separate phase to facilitate the submission of a reserved matters (detailed) planning application by the intended occupant.

+3.16.
 Self-build housing will not be accepted in lieu of and only in addition to on-site affordable housing provision.
 To ensure quality design, the District Council may wish to agree a design code.
 Affordable self-build must remain affordable in perpetuity, via a planning obligation between the appropriate parties and the District Council.